 - 1 Drag your existing System application to anywhere in the Merge dialogue box.
 The upper box (for the master application) changes to show its path name. - 2 Now drag the System application from the emulator disc onto the Merge dialogue box.
-The pathname for this will appear in the lower box. - If there are no problems, your original System will be updated and the message 'Application updated' will appear. - 3 Repeat the process for Fonts. - If you don't have an existing Fonts directory, just copy the directory into the root directory of your hard disc.
+The pathname for this will appear in the lower box.

+Your original System will be updated and the message 'Application updated' will appear.
+3 Repeat the process for Fonts.